-Charles Nutter discusses bringing JRuby to the JVM, why Ruby is hard to implement, JIT compilation, precompilation, core Ruby implementation, Java library method access, method call semantics, scopes, open classes, heap-based frames, library challenges, strings, regexps, I/O, green threads, POSIX features, C lib support and future plans.
+Charles Nutter discusses bringing JRuby to the JVM, why Ruby is hard to implement, JIT compilation, precompilation, core Ruby implementation, Java library access, library challenges and future plans.

-In this RubyFringe talk, Reginald Braithwaite shows how to write Ruby that reads, writes, and rewrites Ruby.
-The demos include extending the Ruby language with conditional expressions, new forms of evaluation such as call-by-name and call-by-need, and more.
+In this RubyFringe talk, Reginald Braithwaite writes Ruby code to read, write, and rewrite Ruby.
+Demos include extending Ruby with conditional expressions, call-by-name and more.

 Cliff Click discusses how to optimize generated bytecode for running on the JVM.
 Click analyzes and reports on several JVM languages and shows several places where they could increase performance.